Physical functions of information-bearing patterns

 This opens up the possibility to use information theory to guide nanopattern design, leveraging the infrastructure and nanomanufacturing capabilities of optical disc industry.
 It also inspires a number of new early concepts, such as dynamic interactions between the physical world (e.g., material platform for information storage) and the information space (e.g., content and processing algorithms).

 Incidentally, the first Blu-ray movie used in our experiment was Jackie Chan’s “Super Cop 3”.

-- Video and radio clips: Newsy, Scientific America, NPR-Marketplace, NPR-How to make everything (An interview with Prof. Huang)
+- NPR: How to make everything (Episode 176, including an interview with Prof. Huang)